Samhain (band): Reunions (1999–2014)

 The band briefly reunited in November 1999 to celebrate the release of the Samhain box set.
 They went on one national tour with the band Danzig headlining.
 The lineup consisted of Danzig, Zing, May, and then Danzig guitarist Todd Youth.
-Damien was initially asked to play guitar, but couldn't as he was already on tour with Iggy Pop.
-In interviews Danzig said that co-founder Eerie Von was not asked to participate because he had slandered former members of the band—notwithstanding Von's stand that he wouldn't have taken part in the reunion without Damien.
-Danzig had since stated that the band would not tour again.
+Marshall was initially asked to play guitar, but couldn't as he was already on tour with Iggy Pop.

 Samhain would reunite again in October 2011 and 2012 as part of a series of shows called the Danzig Legacy performances.
 The shows consisted of a set from Danzig, Samhain, and a set of Misfits songs with Doyle Wolfgang von Frankenstein.
 Both London May and Steve Zing were part of this reunion.

 Samhain reunited for the fourth time to play Riot Fest in September 2014.
 At that show, they played their debut album Initium in its entirety.
 The band also played a series of West Coast and East Coast shows from September to November.
 Peter Adams of the bands Baroness and Valkyrie handled guitar duties.

-A partial reunion took place in 2014 on the Danzig Legacy television special during a set of Samhain songs "Samhain", and "To Walk the Night".
+Another partial reunion took place in 2011 on the Danzig Legacy television special during a set of Samhain songs; "Samhain", and "To Walk the Night".
 The lineup remained the same with London May and Steve Zing sharing bass and drum duties, and with Tommy Victor playing guitar.

 Style

-Samhain's style was described by AllMusic as a fusion of punk and heavy metal with elements of gothic rock.
+Samhain has been classified as death rock, horror punk, heavy metal, and gothic rock, among others.
+Their style was described by AllMusic as a fusion of punk and heavy metal with elements of "goth".

-Sometimes, Glenn Danzig could be seen donning a bizarre horned leather S&M mask, and occasionally he and his bandmates went onstage covered in blood.
+Sometimes, Glenn Danzig could be seen donning a horned leather S&M mask, and occasionally he and his bandmates went onstage covered in faux blood.
 Danzig would play guitar on live performances of the song "Archangel", while the regular guitarist strapped on a bass guitar to perform a second bassline.